larsjuhljensen/JensenLab/_pages/training_omicsvisualizer.md

 In these exercises, we will use the [Omics Visualizer](http://apps.cytoscape.org/apps/omicsvisualizer) app for [Cytoscape](http://cytoscape.org/) to retrieve molecular networks from the [STRING](https://string-db.org/) database and visualize site-specific information on the nodes.
 The exercises will teach you how to:

-* load a table with site-specific data
+* load a table with omics data
 * filter the data within the table
 * retrieve a STRING network for a table
+* connect the table to a network
 * visualize site-specific data onto networks
+* visualize time-series data onto networks

 ## Prerequisites